simslim2000/docker-homeseer4/README.md

 This image currently only runs on amd64/x86_64.

 If running this for the first time without importing a backup the U/N & P/W are both default.
-Also you will need to redirect to the regristation page by adding /regristration to the ned after logging in.
+Also you will need to redirect to the regristation page by adding /regristration to the end of the url after logging in to be redirected to the regristration page.

 ### Issues / Contributing